Sarasvati Pushkaram

 Sarasvati Pushkaram is a festival of River Sarasvati that normally occurs once every 12 years.
 Saraswati River is considered as the "Antarvahini" (invisible river) which flows at Triveni Sangam.
 This Pushkaram is observed for a period of 12 days from the time of entry of Jupiter into Mithuna rasi (Gemini).

 Saraswati Pushkaram or Pushkaralu is a Hindu festival dedicated to the River Saraswati, celebrated once every 12 years when Jupiter (Brihaspati) enters the Zodiac sign Gemini (Mithun).
 The event holds special spiritual significance and is marked by bathing rituals, religious ceremonies and cultural festivals on the bank of the river Godavari.

+Kaleshwaram Saraswati Anthya Pushkaralu Mahotsav is from 21 May to 1 June.

-History and Significance
+History and significance

 Pushkaralu festivals are river-based festivals held across India that are associated with a specific river and zodiac sign.
 Saraswati Pushkaralu is linked to the mystical river Saraswati and is celebrated with great devotion, especially at the Triveni Sangamam in Kaleshwaram.
 People believe that the three rivers - Godavari, Pranahita and Saraswati meet here.

 The Pushkaram period is considered highly auspicious for Hindus.
 People believe that taking a dip in the river during this period washes away sins and helps in getting freedom from the cycle of birth and death.
 It is also a good time to pray and offer respect to our ancestors by performing rituals like Tarpan.

 Triveni Sangamam

 At Kaleshwaram, the Triveni Sangamam is considered a sacred confluence where devotees gather to perform rituals.
 The confluence of three rivers makes the site particularly powerful in spiritual terms.
 People believe that taking a holy dip during Pushkaralu provides spiritual purification and fulfils personal wishes.

-During the 12-day festival, a variety of homams, pujas and aarti are conducted at major temples such as the Sri Kaleshwara Mukteswara Swamy Temple and Shri Maha Saraswati Ammavari Temple.↵Common practices include:
+During the 12-day festival, a variety of homams, pujas and aarti are conducted at major temples such as the Kaleshwara Mukteswara Swamy Temple and Shri Maha Saraswati Ammavari Temple.↵Common practices include: